 Judith Bernhard’s third-year course presented some unique challenges during a time of remote teaching.
-While half the class had been attending classes at Ryerson for some time, the other half were direct entry students from Ontario colleges that had never taken a university course before.
+While half the class had been attending classes at TMU for some time, the other half were direct entry students from Ontario colleges that had never taken a university course before.

 In person, she could get a sense of how students were doing based casual conversations and their engagement in class.
 But in the remote classroom, this was more difficult.